-The number of data buffer overflow situations at node $\text{N}_2$ versus the data buffer size is shown in Fig. \ref{fig:bufferSize} for $I=1000$.
-As in Fig. \ref{fig:tauSig}, it is assumed that node $\text{N}_1$ has always data to transmit, and the parameters are chosen as $E_{\text{max}}/2\sigma^2=5\text{dB}$ and $B_{\text{max},1}=B_{\text{max},2}=2E_{\text{max}}$.
-To vary the data buffer size at node $\text{N}_2$, the factor $\beta$ is introduced and $D_{\text{max},2}$ is calculated as $D_{\text{max},2}=W\tau \log_2\left(1+\beta B_{\text{max},1}/\tau\right)$.
-For the proposed MARL, $\tau_\text{sig}/\tau=1\%$ is selected.
-We have omitted the result of the offline optimum because due to (\ref{eq:dataOverflow}), data buffer overflow situations are not allowed in the solution of the optimization problem.
-It can be seen that, as the data buffer size increases, the number of data buffer overflow situations is reduced for all the approaches.
-This is because the probability of having data buffer overflow situations decreases with increasing data buffer size.
-For $\beta=0.5$, the proposed MARL has 2.6 times less data buffer overflow situations than the learning approach without cooperation and 2.7 times less than the hasty policy.
-The relative difference between the proposed MARL and the two other approaches increases for larger data buffer sizes.
-For example, for $\beta=10$, the proposed MARL has 7 times less data buffer overflow situations than the learning approach without cooperation and 8 times less than the hasty policy.
-The better performance of the proposed MARL results from the fact that by exchanging the causal knowledge during the signaling phase, node $\text{N}_1$ knows the data buffer level of node $\text{N}_2$ and can limit the amount of transmitted data when the data buffer of node $\text{N}_2$ is almost full.
-It should be noted that although the proposed MARL is able to significantly reduce the number of data buffer overflow situations, it cannot reduce it to zero.
-This is because non-causal knowledge would be required in order to adapt the transmission policy according to the amounts of energy that will be harvested in the future as well as the future channel coefficients.
+The number of data buffer overflows at $\text{N}_2$ vs. the data buffer size is shown in Fig. \ref{fig:bufferSize}.
+We have omitted the result of the offline optimum because due to (\ref{eq:dataOverflow}), data buffer overflows are not allowed in the solution of the optimization problem{\footnote{ If data overflows cannot be avoided due to lack of energy, the optimization problem becomes infeasible.}.
+It can be seen that, as the data buffer size increases, the number of data buffer overflows is reduced for all the approaches, as expected.
+For $\beta=1$, the proposed MARL has 22\% less data buffer overflows than the centralized learning approach, 36\% less than the distributed learning approach without cooperation and 46\% less than the hasty policy.
+The better performance of the proposed MARL results from the fact that by exchanging the causal knowledge during the signaling phase, $\text{N}_1$ knows the data buffer level of $\text{N}_2$ and can limit the amount of transmitted data when the data buffer of $\text{N}_2$ is almost full.
+It should be noted that although the proposed MARL is able to significantly reduce the number of data buffer overflows, it cannot reduce it to zero.
+This is because non-causal knowledge is required to adapt the transmission policy according to the amounts of energy that will be harvested in the future as well as the future channel gains.